Totes Isotoner

-Totes Isotoner Corporation, stylized totes»ISOTONER and often abbreviated to Totes, is an international umbrella, footwear, and cold weather accessory supplier, headquartered in Cincinnati, Ohio, USA.
+Totes Isotoner Corporation, stylized totes»ISOTONER and often abbreviated to Totes, is an international umbrella, footwear, and cold weather accessory supplier, headquartered in Cincinnati, Ohio, United States.
 Totes is regularly billed in press reports as "the world's largest marketer of umbrellas".
 The company has divisions in the United States, Canada, UK, and France.

 The company sells products under totes, ISOTONER, and ESNY brands.
 Totes branded products include umbrellas, rubber footwear, ponchos, rain hats, and travel bags.
 Several licensed gift and boot products also carry the totes brand name.
 Mostly known for private label footwear, ESNY, now part of Totes Isotoner, is associated with branded products such as flip-flops, sandals, and ESNY Occasions wedding footwear.
 Totes Isotoner and ESNY branded products are carried by most national retailers in the United States, Canada, and Europe.
 Totes Isotoner itself has several sub-brands, including Cirrus, SolBounce, Zenz and Toasties.

 History

-Totes Isotoner traces its roots back to the Roll-O-Radio Company, a mail-order radio kit supplier, which was incorporated in Cincinnati, Ohio in 1924.
-In 1931, Roll-O-Radio Co. became "Perfect Manufacturing Company (Inc.)", whose So-Lo Works in Oakley, Ohio developed a popular shoe-resoling product.
-Perfect Manufacturing Company moved to Loveland, Ohio in 1942 with a name change to "So-Lo Works, Incorporated".
+Totes Isotoner traces its roots back to the Roll-O-Radio Company, a mail-order radio kit supplier, which was incorporated in Cincinnati, Ohio, in 1924.
+In 1931, Roll-O-Radio Co. became "Perfect Manufacturing Company (Inc.)", whose So-Lo Works in Oakley, Ohio, developed a popular shoe-resoling product.
+Perfect Manufacturing Company moved to Loveland, Ohio, in 1942 with a name change to "So-Lo Works, Incorporated".
 From the mid-1940s to the late 1950s, company president Joe J. Marx designed, manufactured and marketed his successful "totes" line of foldable waterproof apparel, starting with "totes" women's slip-on overshoes for rainy days and culminating in Skooba-"totes" full-length dry exposure suits for diving and water-skiing.
 Bradford E. Phillips purchased So-Lo Works Inc. in 1961, renamed the company "Totes Incorporated" in 1965 and included "totes" collapsible umbrellas in the firm's repertoire in 1970, By the mid-1980s, Totes Inc. had become the world's largest supplier of such umbrellas.
 In 1994, Phillips sold Totes Inc. to Boston investment firm Bain Capital.